jclem/konk/README.md

 ## Usage

-Run some commands in serial, one after the other.
+Run some commands serially, one after the other.
 They will be run in the order they're presented in the command line interface.

 ```shell